Mandatory Commercial Recycling FAQ

 Subscribe to a service for the collection of recyclables by a permitted hauler mentioned above.

 What support is available to assist me in meeting the requirements of the law?

-Tehama County Solid Waste Management Agency’s Recycling Coordinator can conduct free business waste assessments to help businesses identify how they can implement their own recycling programs.
+Tehama County Solid Waste Management Agency’s Recycling Program Analyst can conduct free business waste assessments to help businesses identify how they can implement their own recycling programs.
 In some instances we can also offer 3 free months of free recycling service while we ‘right size’ your waste and recycling containers.
 We also offer free office and cafeteria recycling containers, while supplies last.
 We are here to help you.
 Recycling is EASY and SAVES MONEY!